FNNDSC/pypx/README.rst

 1.1 Complete **Client** Side
 ============================

 This solution is **client**-side and cannot operate fully independently of an appropriately configured PACS.
-Having said that, in the dockerized mode (either by building a local container or using the container provided on dockerhub (``fnndsc/pypx``) all the necessary infrastructure is provided to listen for and store incoming image data.
-Some minor post configuration might however be required.
+In other words, you can't just download this repo/tools and point the scripts at some PACS and expect things to work unfortunately.
+The PACS itself (which is NOT part of this repo) needs to be configured to service communications and requests from these tools.
+See below for more information.

 1.1.1 Quick PACS Primer
 -----------------------